The simplified Housing Code commenced on 14 July 2017.

-The General Housing Code is replaced with a new simplified Housing Code which sets out clear planning rules for complying development including one and two storey homes, renovations and extensions.
+The Code sets out clear planning rules for complying development including one and two storey homes, renovations and extensions.

 Planning rules for building a home under the fast-track complying development approval pathway have been simplified, making it easier, cheaper and faster for homeowners to get an approval.

 The Housing Code is clear and simple to understand, with easy to follow diagrams to make it easier for homeowners, certifiers and councils to understand the rules for complying development.

 Under the Code, development can be carried out as complying development where the relevant development standards in the State Policy are met.
 These standards have been developed following extensive consultation with the community, councils and industry, to ensure impacts on neighbours are minimised and include:

 When the Housing Code was introduced, a two-year transitional period for the previous General Housing Code (also known as the Transitional Housing Code) was also introduced.
 The transitional period allowed applicants to choose to have their project approved as complying development under either the Housing Code, the Greenfield Housing Code, the Inland Code or the Transitional Housing Code, depending on the location of the proposed development until 13 July 2019.

 After 13 July 2019, the Transitional Housing Code will no longer apply for new homes and home renovations.

 Complying development certificate applications can no longer be submitted or approved for development under the Transitional Housing Code (Part 2A of the Codes SEPP) after 13 July 2019.
 Applicants will need to use the Housing Code, the Greenfield Housing Code or the Inland Code, depending on where their proposed development is located.